Edson Bindilatti: Career

 He competed for Brazil at the 2014 Winter Olympics in the four-man competition where he placed in 29th position out of 30 teams along with Fábio Gonçalves Silva, Edson Martins and Odirlei Pessoni.

 Bindilatti was selected as flag bearer for the Brazilian team in the opening ceremony of the 2018 Winter Olympics in Pyeongchang.
 He was part of the Brazilian crews which finished 27th in the two-man and 23rd in the four-man competitions at those Games.

-He qualified to represent Brazil at the 2022 Winter Olympics.